 Salling played one year for the University of Oregon (2007), batting .481 with 14 home runs and was one of the top 10 finalists for the USA Softball Collegiate Player of the Year (the only freshman to be named a finalist).
 She was also named a First-Team All-American.
 Salling made the switch to the University of Washington in 2009 where she won a National Championship in her first season.
-During her three seasons with the Huskies Salling would be named Female Athlete of the Year at the WESPYs in her senior year, a Second-Team Lowes Senior CLASS Award All-American, a First-Team NFCA/Louisville Slugger All-America in junior and was twice named to the All-Pacific Region and All-Pac-10 Conference Teams.
+During her three seasons with the Huskies, Salling would be named Female Athlete of the Year at the WESPYs in her senior year, a Second-Team Lowes Senior CLASS Award All-American, a First-Team NFCA/Louisville Slugger All-America in junior and was twice named to the All-Pacific Region and All-Pac-10 Conference Teams.

-Getting into the Sport: Started playing softball at age 5… Her father was a men’s fast pitch catcher so she says she was at a softball field for the first time at two weeks old… Outside Interests: University of Oregon (2007), University of Washington (Bachelor of Arts in AnthropologyMasters degree in Education/Intercollegiate Athletic Leadership)… Volunteer softball coach at the University of Central Florida… Enjoys reading self-help and leadership books… Odds and Ends: Nickname: J Sall… Favourite quote: “Without struggle there is no progress.” and “How you do anything is how you do everything” … Always puts on her left cleat and batting glove before the right…
+Getting into the Sport: Started playing softball at age 5… Her father was a men’s fast pitch catcher so she says she was at a softball field for the first time at two weeks old… Outside Interests: Graduated from the University of Washington with a Bachelor of Arts in Anthropology… Also earned her Masters degree in Education/Intercollegiate Athletic Leadership)… Volunteer softball coach at the University of Central Florida… Enjoys reading self-help and leadership books… Odds and Ends: Nickname: J Sall… Favourite quotes: “Without struggle there is no progress.” and “How you do anything is how you do everything” … Always puts on her left cleat and batting glove before the right…

 Notable International Results

-Olympic Games: 2008 – 4th
+Olympic Games: 2020 - BRONZE; 2008 – 4th

 WBSC World Championships: 2018 – BRONZE; 2016 – BRONZE; 2012 – 4th; 2010 – BRONZE; 2006 – 5th

-WBSC Americas Qualifiers: 2017 – BRONZE; 2009 – SILVER
+WBSC Americas Qualifiers: 2019 – SILVER; 2017 – BRONZE; 2009 – SILVER